keving3ng/Shoppy/README.md

 ## Overview
-DBL is a learning project where I plan to explore and implement variety of popular software tools and frameworks.
+Shoppy is a learning project where I plan to explore and implement variety of popular software tools and frameworks.
+It models a store with its various facets managed using software.
+'DBL' was the "codename" for this project before I knew what it was, so you will see that codename in various places.

 ![Image of DBL Conceptual Architecture](https://i.ibb.co/DQyv4pq/dbl-Conceptual-Architecture-June-2019.png)